refinajs/refina/docs/guide/introduction.md

 Refina（named after the word "refine"）is a web framework that aims to make frontend development easier and more efficient.
 It consists of two major parts:

-- An ImGUI-like state management system, which gives you the experience like Svelte, but with much less code.
+- An ImGUI-like state management system, which gives you the experience like [Svelte](https://svelte.dev/), but with much less code.

-- A page rendering system, which can greatly reduce the amount of code you need to write.
+- A refined page rendering system, which can greatly reduce the amount of code you need to write.
 And you just need to write plain TypeScript.

 Here is a minimal example: